dw-data/plastics-promises/README.md

 # How European food companies break their plastics promises

-Two-thirds of pledges to go greener on plastic fail or are dropped, a DW investigation has found.
+Two-thirds of pledges to go greener on plastic packaging fail or are dropped, a DW investigation has found.
 Here's how European food and drink companies break their own commitments, and how legislation might hold them accountable.

 This project is a collaboration within the [European Data Journalism Network](https://www.europeandatajournalism.eu/).